 Who’s in the kitchen?
-Chef Zaiyu Hasegawa began his career at age 18 in the kitchen of a ryotei (exclusive traditional Japanese restaurant) in Tokyo’s Kagurazaka geisha area, where his mother worked.
+Chef Zaiyu Hasegawa began cooking at age 18 in the kitchen of a ryotei (exclusive traditional Japanese restaurant) in Tokyo’s Kagurazaka neighbourhood.
 Eleven years later he opened Den, which moved to its current location in late 2016.

 The philosophy: Rather than sticking to the elegant, refined but often impersonal traditions of high-end kaiseki cuisine, Hasegawa offers an elevated, deeply personal take on Japanese home cooking.
 He draws on diverse influences, both home-grown and gleaned on overseas trips, but always based around prime ingredients from ocean, pasture and forest.

 Service from the heart: Hasegawa likes to say his aim is to see his customers leaving with smiles on their faces.
-An essential ingredient in achieving this is the welcome and service provided by Den’s front-of-house team, which was recognised in 2017 with the Asia’s 50 Best Restaurants inaugural Art of Hospitality Award.
-In 2019, it goes one step further in winning The World’s 50 Best Restaurants Art of Hospitality Award, sponsored by Legle.
+An essential ingredient in achieving this is the welcome and service provided by Den’s front-of-house team, which was recognised with the Art of Hospitality Award at The World’s 50 Best Restaurants 2019.